risgk/digital-synth-vra8-u/README.md

 ## Limitations

-- Waveforms may distort when receiving MIDI bytes: CPU Busy LED (LED L) blinks
+- Waveforms may slightly distort when receiving MIDI bytes
+    - At that time, CPU Busy LED (LED L) probably blink
     - Particularly noticeable with Note ON/OFF in paraphonic mode

 ## Restricted Support for Arduino Nano